 Adar was a writer.
 It’s what kept her mind engaged after becoming fatigued with the mindless draw of Microsoft Paint.
 She wrote stories but had no idea where to begin with the idea of becoming a writer.
 So with her writing years behind her, she embarked on a journey to med school in China, satiated with the alter ego of doctor by day and writer by night.
 This is where she found her voice.

 So, after an emotional and drama-filled breakdown with her parents (who supported her fully), Adar ditched med school and was on her way to pursuing a B.A. in Fine Arts.
 Her career shift has so far proven to be fruitful.
-Since then, Adar has gone on to work on publicity, marketing and digital ventures.
-In the in-between time, she also zoned into her writing craft, transitioning herself into a playwright.
-We both implicitly agreed that it would be amazing to see more Black creators delve into writing musicals.
+Since then, Adar has worked on publicity, marketing and digital ventures.
+In the in-between time, she zoned into her writing craft, transitioning herself into a playwright.
+We both implicitly agreed that seeing more Black creators delve into writing musicals would be amazing.
 Especially with our storytelling prowess—we believe it would be a perfect fit.
 Adar emphatically concurs, most likely because that’s where her power resides.

 Her musical Dixon Road speaks about her Somali father’s settling in Canada from their war-torn country.
 His first chosen place to raise his family was in the community-orientated Dixon neighbourhood.
 An area that stands out as the most populated Somali area in Toronto.
 Adar recalls being surrounded by family, with cousins in every building.
 She remembers a time of gatherings and hangouts in the middle of the three complexes and everyone returning to their respective homes after the fun subsided.
 It was a place filled with joy and vibrancy.
 And regardless of how far she moved away, it always remained home.